xiaolaba/esp-idf/README.md

 ______________________________
 ### Ubuntu 20.04, how to set up successfully
-Win10 + Ubuntu 20.04 used, how to here (https://github.com/xiaolaba/Win10_install_Ubuntu)
+Win10 + Ubuntu 20.04 used, how to, here (https://github.com/xiaolaba/Win10_install_Ubuntu)
+real machine with Ubuntu 20.04 should works too.
 .

 Espressif may still has to catch up from time to time for the documentation in order to benefits the developer more and easy of start up